Lornatang/SRGAN-PyTorch/README.md

 ### Train SRResNet model

+Modify the contents of the `config.py` file as follows.

 - line 47: `start_epoch` change number of SRResNet training iterations in the previous round.
 - line 48: `resume` change to SRResNet weight address that needs to be loaded.

 ### Train SRGAN model

+Modify the contents of the `config.py` file as follows.

 - line 71: `start_epoch` change number of SRGAN training iterations in the previous round.
 - line 72: `resume` change to RRDBNet weight address that needs to be loaded.